jaywcjlove/TextSoundSaver/feedback.md

 Feedback & Support
 ===

-Thank you for using TextSound!
+Thank you for using TextSound Saver!
 This application converts text to natural, realistic synthesized speech, providing a smooth text-to-speech experience.
-In addition to speech synthesis, TextSound also allows you to easily export the fine-tuned audio files, enabling you to create high-quality audio and use it for other purposes.
+In addition to speech synthesis, TextSound Saver also allows you to easily export the fine-tuned audio files, enabling you to create high-quality audio and use it for other purposes.

 We highly value your feedback!
 If you encounter any issues, have any questions, or want to suggest new features, please feel free to contact us.
 Your feedback will help us continuously improve and ensure the best user experience.